Where and how do I submit my paper?

 My paper got accepted.
 Do I have to present my paper at the conference?

-At least one author of every accepted submission and all members of every accepted panel must present at ICIS 2017 in Dublin.
+At least one author of every accepted submission and all members of every accepted panel must present at ICIS 2017 in Seoul.
 Authors should be prepared to present their papers or participate in panels at any time during the conference (Sunday, December 10 to Wednesday, December 13, 2017).
 Failure to comply with this requirement will result in removal of papers or panelists from the ICIS 2017 Proceedings.
 Note that the ICIS single airtime policy will be enforced, which means that any one person can only present one paper OR participate in one panel.

 My paper got accepted.
 May I opt for a discussant?